-MPD members shall not make any suggestions or requests regarding medical courses of action to be taken by any medical personnel.
+C. MPD employees members shall not make any suggestions or requests regarding medical courses of action to be taken by any medical personnel.
 Determinations made by medical personnel regarding medical courses of action must be clearly made only by medical personnel.

-- 1. MPD members shall provide medical personnel with any necessary information related to the person's observed or known conditions and behaviors, to enable medical personnel to conduct a quick and accurate assessment and determine the best medical course of action. - 2.
-MPD members shall provide medical personnel with the names of any MPD members who provided first aid or assisted with a person's care, so notifications can be made of possible exposure to any pathogens discovered through further medical examination. - 3.
-Responsibilities for medical care shall be transferred to EMS as soon as safe and feasible.

-4. Members are prohibited from suggesting or directing sedation to anyone, for any reason, including any person who is acting agitated, disorganized, or behaving erratically.
+- 1. MPD employees members shall provide medical personnel with any necessary information related to the subject's person's observed or known conditions and behaviors, so theto enable medical personnel ean to conduct a quick and accurate assessment and determine the best medical course of action. - 2.
+MPD employees members shall provide medical personnel with the names of any MPD employees members who provided first aid or assisted with a person's care, so that notifications can be made to involved officers of possible exposure to any pathogens discovered through further medical examination. - 3.
+Responsibilities for medical care shall be transferred to EMS as soon as safe and feasible. - 4.
+Members are prohibited from suggesting or directing sedation to anyone, for any reason, including any person who is acting agitated, disorganized, or behaving erratically.